aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Lab-Scenario-Preview/module6-unit7.md

 In this lab, you will learn how to deploy and configure Azure Firewall using the Azure portal to safeguard your Azure network.
 Set up network rules, application rules, and threat intelligence to protect against unauthorized access and threats.

-### Objectives
+### Lab objectives

-After completing this lab, you will be able to:
+In this lab, you will complete the following tasks:

-- Create a virtual network and subnets
++ Task 1: Create a virtual network and subnets
-- Create a virtual machine
++ Task 2: Create a virtual machine
-- Deploy the firewall and firewall policy
++ Task 3: Deploy the firewall and firewall policy
-- Create a default route
++ Task 4: Create a default route
-- Configure an application rule
++ Task 5: Configure an application rule
-- Configure a network rule
++ Task 6: Configure a network rule
-- Configure a Destination NAT (DNAT) rule
++ Task 7: Configure a Destination NAT (DNAT) rule
-- Change the primary and secondary DNS address for the server's network interface
++ Task 8: Change the primary and secondary DNS address for the server's network interface
-- Test the firewall
++ Task 9: Test the firewall

 ### Architecture Diagram

 ![](media/m6-u7-1.png)